nickmckenney/Building-a-JSON-API/readme.md

 ## Getting Unstuck

-- **Don't hesitate to write messy code to solve short-term problems**&mdash;***Refactor later***
+- Don't hesitate to write messy code to solve short-term problems &mdash; ***Refactor later***
-- **Read the docs for whatever technologies you use**.
+- Read the docs for whatever technologies you use.
 The docs often include a tutorial that can help you get started, and learning to read documentation is crucial to your success as a developer.

 ## Potential Project Ideas

-### Cheerups

-The world can be a depressing place.
-Your task is to create an app that will allow people to create and share "cheerups" - happy little quips to brighten other peoples' days.
-Cheerups will be small - limited to 141 characters.
-Members will be able to promote Cheerups that they like and maybe even boost the reputation of the Cheerupper.

-### Bookmarket
+### Keep

-You will create an application where users can bookmark links they want to keep.
-But what if users could trade bookmarks for other bookmarks?
-Or sell bookmarks for points?
-Or send bookmarks to your friends.
-Or something even crazier.
+Create an application that lets users save and bookmark links.
+Additionally, consider letting users add tags and/ord descriptions to their bookmarks.
+Maybe they can save more than just links, what about files and images?

 ### Photo Sha.re